acewinsekar/acewinsekar/docs/_posts/2022-10-17-welcome-to-jekyll.markdown

 date:   2022-10-17 18:37:54 +0530
 ---

+### categories: jekyll update is a yaml front matter setting that's used to file away blogs in various categories

 Testing this page whether it currently updates.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.